Bases for upper cluster algebras and tropical points: Acknowledgments

 \section{Acknowledgments}

 The author thanks Bernhard Keller and Pierre-Guy Plamondon for inspiring discussion on representation theory.
 He also thanks Mark Gross, Tom Bridgeland, Alfredo N\'ajera Ch\'avez, Dylan Rupel, Man-Wai Cheung, Tim Magee, Christof Geiss, Daniel Labardini Fragoso and Salvatore Stella for interesting discussion.
 He is grateful to Bernhard Keller for reading a preliminary version of the paper.
 He thanks Travis Mandel for interesting discussion and remarks.
+He thanks the anonymous referee for comments and the observation in Remark \ref{rem:monodromy}.